Buffalo Soldier tragedy of 1877: Return

 For all the men involved, it had been a test of character, which some failed.
-The cost was high with four soldiers and one civilian dead, about 30 horses and six mules had died during the expedition, and the rest were rendered virtually useless.
-Nolan's fears for his lost men eventually turned to anger when men came slowly back to Fort Concho and the stories were told.
-Nolan, as commander of the fort, became very busy ordering new horses and supplies, and preparing for a court-martial for four deserters led by former First Sergeant Umbles.
-These men were later found guilty and dishonorably discharged, and spent time at Fort Leavenworth Military Prison in Kansas.
+The cost was high, with four soldiers and one hunter dead, along with 30 horses and six mules, and the rest rendered virtually useless.
+Nolan's fears for his lost men eventually turned to anger as they slowly returned to Fort Concho and the stories were told.
+Nolan, as commander of the fort, became very busy ordering new horses and supplies and preparing for a court-martial for the four deserters led by former First Sergeant Umbles.
+These men were later found guilty, were dishonorably discharged, and spent time at Fort Leavenworth Military Prison in Kansas.

-Nolan wrote his formal report regarding the loss of military equipment, and the deaths and suffering of his men.
-Many of the events described by Nolan were later found in the letters written home by Lieutenant Cooper, but the documentation left to historians by the buffalo hunters, the soldiers court-martialed, Nolan and Cooper's material led to divergence and more questions.
+Nolan wrote his formal report regarding the loss of military equipment and the deaths and suffering of his men.
+Many of the events described by Nolan were later mentioned in the letters Lieutenant Cooper wrote home.
+Still, the documentation left to historians by the hunters, the soldiers, and the court-martialed Nolan and Cooper's material led to divergence and more questions.
 While Nolan's mission was a failure, the press was positive, and he was commended by his superiors in the press, but not officially for the record.

 Nolan remained in command of A Troop for another five years.
-Nolan and his second in command, Lieutenant Cooper, lost their ability to work together over a long series of minor incidents.
-In late 1879, Nolan placed Cooper on report "for failure to forward personal reports."
-Cooper went on serving in the military, and retired just after the turn of century as a lieutenant colonel.
+He and his second-in-command, Cooper, lost their ability to work together over a long series of minor incidents and in late 1879, Nolan placed Cooper on report "for failure to forward personal reports."
+However, Cooper went on serving in the military and retired just after the turn of the century as a lieutenant colonel.

-On December 19, 1882, Nolan was promoted to major in the Regular Army, and transferred to the 3rd U.S. Cavalry Regiment.
-On October 24, 1883, he died unexpectedly in Holbrook, Navajo County, Arizona, due to a stroke.
-His body was shipped to the San Antonio National Cemetery in San Antonio, Texas, where he lies at rest in section A site 53 near the flagpole that flies the flag of his adopted country.
+On December 19, 1882, Nolan was promoted to major in the Regular Army and transferred to the 3rd U.S. Cavalry Regiment.
+On October 24, 1883, he died unexpectedly in Holbrook, Arizona, from a stroke.
+His body was shipped to the San Antonio National Cemetery in San Antonio, Texas, where he lies in rest in section A, site 53, near the flagpole that flies the flag of his adopted country.

 1978 reenactment

-In 1978, eight African Americans dressed in cavalry uniforms mounted a horse patrol to retrace the route of Nolan and the Buffalo Soldiers of A Troop.
-They were led by Eric Strong of the Lubbock-based Roots Historical Committee.
+In 1978, eight Black Americans in cavalry uniforms mounted a horse patrol to retrace the route of Nolan and the Buffalo Soldiers of Troop A, led by Eric Strong of the Lubbock-based Roots Historical Committee.
 They made every effort to camp where the soldiers had stopped 101 years prior.

-Author Elmer Kelton traveled with this group for a short time.
-He was gathering material for a Western fiction book he was writing.
-This 1986 work, The Wolf and the Buffalo, has two chapters that fairly accurately portray the real-life "Buffalo Soldier Tragedy of 1877."
+Author Elmer Kelton traveled with this group for a short time, gathering material for a Western fiction book he was writing.
+Published in 1980 under the title The Wolf and the Buffalo, the book has two chapters that portray the real-life "Buffalo Soldier Tragedy of 1877."